chinedufn/psd/tests/README.md

 Originally created to test having a layer where much of the pixel data isn't included since it is empty.
 Make sure we properly assign the pixel data to the middle pixel when returning RGBA data.

-#### 3x3-transparent-center.psd

-3x3 grid of pixels with all opaque and blue except for a transparent middle pixel.

-Originally created to make sure that the transparency mask that is smaller than the rest of the image works properly.